MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/proforma-invoicing/create-manual-proforma-invoice.md

 - It can't convert other currencies to the invoicing currency by using correctly configured exchange rates.
 - It can't correctly format invoices so that they can be printed.

-Instead, you can use a financial or accounting system to create customer-facing invoices that use the information from invoice proposals that are generated.
+Instead, you can use a financial or accounting system to create customer-facing invoices that use the information from generated invoice proposals.

 ## Creating project invoices